 File-based interfaces are a simple and robust method of asynchronous data exchange.
 Systems integrated in this way are decoupled from each other, and file formats can be transformed with relative ease using external ETL tools.
 If a file fails to import or export, or if a system is unavailable, the process can easily be repeated.

 File-based interfaces are particularly good for transferring large quantities of data, a task for which REST APIs are often not well suited.
-The question of data volume should therefore be considered when choosing the integration method.
+Therefore, the question of data volume should be considered when choosing the integration method.

-Intershop CaaS provides import and export functionality for most business objects.
+Intershop Commerce Management provides import and export functionality for most business objects.
 The usual file format is XML.
 During import, the system validates the data format and checks the consistency of the data.
 Again, this option allows high-speed import and export of very large quantities of data.
 This is particularly important for tasks, such as importing price lists with millions of products and prices.
-To convert data to the Intershop-supported formats, we recommend using an ETL tool, such as Talend.
 Import and export processes can be initiated easily via the back office; however, they are usually integrated into automated processes.
 To enable this, Intershop provides a REST API for job handling and batch processes.

-For details refer to Reference - Job Handling REST API.
+For details refer to Reference - Jobs REST API 1.0.0.

-To simplify data transport processes, Intershop CaaS also includes an integrated transport framework that enables automated upload and download of data files via HTTP, HTTPS, FTP, SFTP, and email.
+To simplify data transport processes, ICM also includes an integrated transport framework that enables automated upload and download of data files via HTTP, HTTPS, FTP, SFTP, and e-mail.

 For details refer to Guide - Transport Framework.

-The customization of import/export functionality inside the CaaS core is not allowed.
-Necessary transformations have to take place outside.
+The customization of import/export functionality inside of ICM is not recommended.
+Necessary transformations should take place outside.

 Product data can be exported in various formats at specified times using the Product Data Feeds function.
 This can be used to integrate print and online marketing platforms as well as external search engines and dynamic pricing services.
 The business user can define the product range, select the target system, and schedule the export times.
 A range of formats is supported as standard, including Google Sitemap, Google Shopping, RSS, and Feed Dynamix.